cychenyin/windmill/docs/modules/triggers/cron.rst

 on the first day of every month on every year at 20 minutes of every hour.
 The code examples below should further illustrate this behavior.

-.. note:: The behavior for omitted fields was changed in APScheduler 2.0.
+.. note:: The behavior for omitted fields was changed in hoi 2.0.
           Omitted fields previously always defaulted to ``*``.